oranbramble/Portfolio-Optimisation/README.md

 ![risk v return ](https://github.com/oranbramble/Portfolio-Optimisation/assets/56357864/95b53d6b-a472-47a8-a42c-521531b48774)

 This shows all the possible porfolio weightings from our 5 assets listed above (weightings split into 0.02 steps).
-The black dot represents the optimal weighting we have found Running this code will also provide a return v time graph and
+The black dot represents the optimal weighting we have found whilst the red represents an avergae portfolio, with equal investment in each asset.